ualibraries/ual-redirect-uap-books/README.md

-# UA Library Redirect URL's Using JSON File Word Press Plug-in

-This is a wordpress plug-in that maps book uri's from the old UAPress site the the new one.
-The old format for book uri's was `uapress.arizona.edu/Books/bid2137.htm` and this plugin maps it to `uapress.arizona.edu/book/a-doctors-legacy`.
+# University of Arizona Libraries redirect urls using JSON file WordPress plugin

+This WordPress plugin maps book urls between the old and new versions of the University of Arizona Press website.
+URLs in the form of `uapress.arizona.edu/Books/bid2137.htm` are mapped to `uapress.arizona.edu/book/a-doctors-legacy`

-## RedirectURLS.php
+## `RedirectURLS.php`

-This is a script to create create `mapped_uris.json`.
-It's only of use to UA Libraries.
+This is a script to create `mapped_uris.json`.
+It's only of use to University of Arizona Libraries.
 If you need a different `mapped_uris.json` you would need a script that would create the redirects and output to a new `mapped_uris.json` but keep the same basic structure of the JSON object in in the original json file.